Symmetry invariants and classes of quasiparticles in magnetically ordered systems having weak spin-orbit coupling: Symmetry Invariants

-where the 2-cocycle equations can be simplified into $\Big( \omega_2({{T}},{T}) \Big)^2=1$ under the standard gauge.
-Therefore, the symmetry invariant is given by Here projective class with $\chi_T=-1$ stands for the Kramers class which guarantees the double-degeneracy, while projective class with $\chi_T=1$ stands for the trivial class where no degeneracy is guaranteed.
+(II) The anti-unitary group $Z_2^T= \{E,{T}\}$.
+The simplest anti-unitary group is {the time-reversal group} $Z_2^T= \{E,{T}\}$, the classification of its 2-cocycles is \beq \mathcal H^2(Z_2^T, \mathrm{U(1)})=\mathbb Z_2, \eeq where the 2-cocycle equations can be simplified into $\big( \omega_2({{T}},{T}) \big)^2=1$ under the standard gauge.
+Therefore, the symmetry invariant is given by \beq \eta_T=\omega_2({{T}},{T})=\pm1. \eeq Here projective class with $\eta_T=-1$ stands for the Kramers class which guarantees the double-degeneracy, while projective class with $\eta_T=1$ stands for the trivial class where no degeneracy is guaranteed.